stefanspringer1/SwiftXML/README.md

 ## Rules

+When only want to apply a few changes to a document, you better just go directly to the few according elements and apply the changes you want.
+But if you would like to transform a whole document into “something else”, you need a better tool to organise your manipulations of the document, you need a “transformation”.

 As mentioned in the general description, a set of rules `XRule` in the form of a transformation instance of type `XTransformation` can be used as follows.

 In a rule, the user defines what to do with elements or attributes certain names.
 The set of rules can then be applied to a document, i.e. the rules are applied in the order of their definition.
 This is repeated, guaranteeing that a rule is only applied once to the same object (if not removed from the document and added again), until no application takes place.
 So elements can be added during application of a rule and then later be processed by the same or another rule.